 The AzELLA is available as an online test.
 A sample test can be viewed here.

-MAP Growth tests are a group of tests created by NWEA and given to students in Grades 2-8 and at some high school levels.
+MAP Growth tests are a group of tests created by NWEA and given to students in Grades 2-8 and at some high school levels, including Grades 9 and 10.
 The online tests are unique in that they adapt to student performance.
 If a student answers a question correctly, the next question is more challenging.
 If they answer incorrectly, the next one is easier.
-This results in a detailed picture of what yeach students knows and is ready to learn—whether it is on, above, or below their grade level.
+This results in a detailed picture of what each student knows and is ready to learn — whether it is on, above, or below their grade level.

 MAP Growth reports also provide typical growth data for students who are in the same grade, subject, and have the same starting performance level.
 Students are assessed in Fall, Winter, and Spring and their scores provide accurate, and actionable, evidence to help teachers target instruction to each student or group of students.
 More information about the MAP Growth tests is available here.

-Amira is the new literacy assessment at Amphi, specifically for students in Grades K-3.
-(Third grade is especially important to literacy because it is the last year students are learning to read.
-After third grade, students are reading to learn.)
+Amira is a literacy assessment and dyslexia screener, specifically for students in Grades K-3.
+(Third grade is especially important to literacy because it is the last year students are "learning to read".
+After third grade, students are "reading to learn".)
 Amira’s assessment uniquely combines direct observation with digital adaptation.
 Amira listens to students read and then creates running records, audio recordings, metrics, and reports for teachers and parents to review.
 Amira helps teachers group students by similar ability for stronger instruction.

-i-Ready is an additonal reading assessement at Amphi, given to students in Grade 2-5 to help teachers understand their students' areas of strength and difficulty.
-Like the MAP, iReady is a web-based adaptive diagnostic that provides teachers specific supports for students at all reading levels.
+i-Ready is an additional reading assessment at Amphi, given to students in Grade 2-5 to help teachers understand their students' areas of strength and difficulty.
+Like the MAP, i-Ready is a web-based adaptive diagnostic that provides teachers specific supports for students at all reading levels.

 National Assessment of Educational Progress (NAEP) is a national assessment of academic content outlined in the NAEP Academic Frameworks.
 The assessments are given to a sample of students in Grades 4, 8, and 12.
+Each year, a different school is selected, and within the grade level, a representative sample of students are selected.
 There are no individual student, school or district scores.
 Results are compiled and presented as part of an annual publication called The Nation's Report Card.
 Information about NAEP can be found here.